Hepatitis A Testing

 - Yellow eyes and skin, also called jaundice

-Doctors may recommend hepatitis A testing in patients with symptoms and a known exposure to HAV or an elevated risk of contracting this disease.
-Factors that increase the risk of exposure to hepatitis A include:
+Doctors may recommend testing if you have symptoms and known exposure to HAV or an elevated risk of contracting this disease.
+Factors that increase the risk of exposure to HAV include:

 - Travel, especially to Asia, South America, Central America, Africa, and the Middle East